 Gongiu Dried Chrysanthemum Tea has a delicate and a bit flowery scent, plus a taste that is lighting and relaxing, it’s no surprise that chrysanthemum tea is experienced for centuries.
-It has been experienced in China for the therapeutic and many benefits that will from drinking it.
+It has been experienced in China for centuries.
 Chrysanthemum is usually the national floral of Asia.

 |Origin:||Shexian(歙县), Huangshan, Anhui Province, China|

 |Appearance:||White petal, small yellow in center, even size of each flower, soft and fragrant|

 - The golden rule about water temperature is never to use boiling water on the tea, whatever kind of tea you are making.

 - Herbal Teas require water at 90°C and black teas require water at 85-90°C.

 - Custom dictates that 4 grams are sufficient for one cup.
 But the amount is partly a matter of preference.

 - In the case of Assam tea, which is naturally very robust, you might want to reduce the strength and brew 3 grams instead of 4.

 - Herbal tea takes 3-4 minutes, Black teas are normally brewed for 2-3 minutes, green teas for 3 – 4 minutes.
 It is a good idea to check the brewing time before making the tea because some teas need to be infused for very specific times: for example, Jade Pearl is left to infuse for 7 – 20 minutes, whilst Oolong tea will need 5 – 7 minutes for its bouquet to develop fully.